myConsciousness/myConsciousness/README.md

 > Hi @rose.bsky.team @emily.bsky.team

 Is it possible to add deck.blue to atproto.com community projects?
 This is a powerful web client with TweetDeck-like UI :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-11T08:26:18.411Z
->
-> I'm curious, what are the use cases for integrating Bluesky and Discord?
-Do you want to display Discord chats in a column on the deck?

----
 <!-- MY-BSKY_TIMELINE:END -->